 The Subject Property is located 20 minutes south of Council, the Adams County Seat.
 Council is a small Idaho town with a big sense of community that offers a variety of shops and services, professional and medical, K-12 schools, a 9-hole golf course and a small airport.
-350 acre C. Ben Ross Reservoir is a beautiful facility, ideal for fishing and boating, only about 15 minutes south.
-40 miles north is McCall on Payette Lake, one of Idaho’s most popular summer and winter resort and recreational areas.
+350 acre C. Ben Ross Reservoir is a beautiful facility, ideal for fishing and boating, accessible within only about 15 minutes south of the property.
+Approximately 40 miles north is McCall, on Payette Lake and with Brundage Mtn.
+Ski Resort, well deserving it’s acclaim as one of Idaho’s most popular summer and winter resort and recreational areas.
 Less than 50 miles southwest is the Snake River Canyon with excellent reservoir fishing and boating above Brownlee, Oxbow and Hell’s Canyon Dams.
-Idaho’s Capitol City of Boise and Boise International Airport are little over a two hour drive from the property via state and interstate highways.
+Idaho’s capitol city of Boise and Boise International Airport are a little over two hours drive from the property via state and interstate highways.

-This 1120 Acre Deeded Property is comprised primarily of gentle to moderate west facing grassland slopes and wide draws that produce healthy pasture stands of Intermediate Wheat, Mtn.
+This 775 Acre Deeded Property is a rich composition of diverse terrain: gentle to moderate rolling, largely west facing grass and rangeland slopes, some steep, broken ground and wide draws that produce healthy pasture stands of Intermediate Wheat, Mtn.
 Brougham, Bulbous Wheatgrass and native species.
-Year ‘round North Grays Creek drops out of the West Mountains before running a full mile and a quarter through the 1120 acres along the entire southern boundary.
-Brushy draws, occasional scattered Ponderosa Pines, a few small timbered pockets and a densely wooded stream channel lining North Grays Creek add immeasurable intrinsic and aesthetic value.
-Live water and springs scattered throughout the property provide adequate stock water and contribute to diverse habitat.
-The property is well-positioned, benefiting from foothills elevations ranging from about 3500’ to 4200’ and a west-facing general orientation.
-Elevation and orientation result in higher average precipitation and earlier warm spring temperatures, respectively, conditions conducive to improved grass and rangeland.
+Year ‘round North Grays Creek drops out of the West Mountains through the Payette National Forest immediately before running a quarter-mile through the southeast property corner.
+Brushy draws, occasional scattered Ponderosa Pines, a few small timbered pockets and the wooded stream bank lining North Grays Creek add intrinsic and aesthetic value.
+Live water, springs and seasonal ponds contribute to habitat diversity and stock water.
+The property is well-positioned, unquestionably benefiting from foothills elevations ranging from about 3500’ to 4200’ and a generally west-facing orientation.
+Elevation and orientation result in higher average precipitation and earlier warm spring temperatures, respectively, conditions conducive to healthy grass and rangeland.

-There are desirable eligible cabin sites, including some along North Grays Creek with road access.
-Other locations would require bridging the creek and driveway access development.
-A notable landmark is a grand, old growth apple tree near the forest boundary that has survived many years of ideal seasons and also, no doubt, seasons with natural and man-made conditions more challenging.
-There are currently no buildings on the property; a livestock catch-pen has been installed not far from the old apple tree.
+CABIN SITES: There are desirable eligible cabin sites, including along North Grays Creek with road access.
+Some cabin locations would require bridging the creek and driveway access development.
+A grand, old growth apple tree near the forest boundary is a landmark that has survived many years and seasons.
+There are currently no buildings on the property.
+Electric Power availability is approx.. two miles west of the property boundary.

-The property is exceptionally well-suited for spring, early summer and fall cattle grazing which has been its predominant historic use.
-It stands on its own observable merits as a recreational property credit to its unique picturesque beauty, the diversely scenic surrounding territorial landscape, live water, public lands borders and abundance of established wildlife habitat.
+GRAZING: The property is well-suited for spring, early summer and fall cattle grazing which has been its predominant historic use.
+It stands on its own observable merits as a recreational property credit to its natural beauty, the diversely scenic surrounding landscape expanse, live water, public lands borders and wealth of established wildlife habitat.

-Pasture Management and Rehabilitation: Following the September 2007 Grays Creek Fire which swept across the Subject Property, Sutton Livestock Company captured the opportunity to aerial seed an estimated 1,000 acres of the property to Intermediate Wheat Grass and Mtn.
+Following the September 2007 Grays Creek Fire which swept across the Subject Property, Sutton Livestock Company captured the opportunity to aerial seed large sections of the property to Intermediate Wheat Grass and Mtn.
 Brougham.
-The seeding succeeded bountifully, testimony to which are healthy stands of both varieties as well as Bulbous and native grassland/rangeland species.
+The seeding succeeded bountifully, testimony of which are healthy stands of both varieties as well as Bulbous and native grassland/rangeland species.

-Stewardship complemented with deliberate range and grassland grazing management practices are evident.
-As is increasingly the case, private holdings of this caliber are seldom offered; the availability of two substantial grazing permits coupled with the deeded ground represents a considerable opportunity for a livestock operation.
+STEWARDSHIP: Stewardship complemented with deliberate range and grassland grazing management practices are evident.
+As is increasingly the case, private holdings of this caliber are seldom offered.

 3500 ft. to 4200 ft.